SanthoshKumarrS/Mini_projects/README.md

 # Mini_projects
-These are the projects i used , inorder to Learn Python
+These are the projects i used to Learn Python